hallofdreams/hallofdreams.github.io/_posts/2021-03-01-the-death-of-poetry.md

 For many speakers of Latin, the assertion "Latin is a dead language" is the canonical, go-to example of why linguists don't know what they're talking about.
 Reading through the aforementioned search results, you find articles such as ["Look, Latin Is Not Useless, Neither Is It Dead"](https://lithub.com/look-latin-is-not-useless-neither-is-it-dead/), or ["Why Latin Isn't Dead"](http://www.ocscholar.org/humanities/114-why-latin-isn-t-dead.html).
 AncientLanguage.com [answers the question "When Did Latin Die?"](https://ancientlanguage.com/when-did-latin-die/) with "never" and ["Is Latin a Dead Language?"](https://ancientlanguage.com/latin-dead-language/) with "no".
 [Babble.com's article](https://www.babbel.com/en/magazine/fact-vs-fiction-is-latin-a-dead-language) concedes that it is "Technically Dead" in one header, but immediately clarifies "But It's Also Sort Of Alive" in the next.  [/r/Latin](https://old.reddit.com/r/latin/comments/2caeaf/what_is_your_response_to_someone_saying_latin_is/) declares that if Latin is dead, they're all necromancers (which lines up with every horror movie which has ever featured ominous Latin chanting), or will flippantly respond that the language is not dead but simply Roman around.

 And these aren't just baseless claims.
 On the religious side, Latin is the [official language](http://www.vatican.va/latin/latin_catechism.html) of the largest organized religion in the world, and [more than five hundred Masses](https://www.latinmassdir.org/) are said in Latin every week in the United States.
 On the academic side, [classicalstudies.org lists almost a hundred Classics Departments](https://classicalstudies.org/education/graduate-programs-north-america) offering graduate programs in North America for academics, and for hobbyists there are numerous [online communities](https://old.reddit.com/r/latin/), [long-running podcasts](https://quomododicitur.com/), and [YouTube channels](https://www.youtube.com/ScorpioMartianus) devoted to or entirely in Latin.
-Not to mention every horror movie which has ever featured ominous Latin chanting.

 ![](/assets/img/DeathOfPoetry_LatinATM.jpeg)
 *Can a language truly be dead if it has an ATM?*

 But intuitively, there has to be *some* validity to the declarations that the language is dead, despite all of the religious, academic, and casual devotees.
 Latin is clearly in a very different position from [Linear A](https://en.wikipedia.org/wiki/Linear_A), which as of 2021 no one on Earth can even decipher, let alone speak.
 But it's just as clearly in a very different position from English, the de facto *lingua franca* of most of the world.
 The difference can't just be the relatively small number of speakers; [the Icelandic language](https://en.wikipedia.org/wiki/Icelandic_language) only has around three hundred thousand native speakers compared to English's three hundred million, but Icelandic is completely alive, or at the very least more than 0.1% as alive as English.
 It's possible that Latin actually has more speakers worldwide than Icelandic does (depending on how you count), but it's still in a different category.
 Dead or not dead, there's something Icelandic is that Latin isn't.

 And the difference can't even be the fact that English and Icelandic have native speakers while Latin has none.
-Four hundred years ago, Latin still had no native speakers, but was in a very different position.
-If you were in Europe in the 17th century, and you wanted to understand or contribute to any form of science, you *had* to know Latin; ditto to get into any university.
-Isaac Newton was an Englishman, but he called his most important book *Principia Mathematica* and not *Principles of Mathematics* because otherwise, most natural philosophers outside of England itself would not have been able to read it.
+Four hundred years ago, Latin still had no native speakers, but its situation was not at all the same as today.
+If you were in Europe in the 17th century, and you wanted to understand or contribute to any form of science, you *had* to know Latin; ditto to get into any university or seminary.
+Isaac Newton may have been an Englishman, but he called his most important book *Principia Mathematica* and not *Principles of Mathematics* because otherwise, most natural philosophers outside of England itself would not have been able to read it.

 That's the biggest qualitative difference: in the 17th century, there was a broad category of things which were not themselves Latin-related, but which could only be done if one knew the language.
 In the 21st century, there isn't.
 Catholics in 2021 can attend Mass in Latin, but they can just as easily attend Mass in English - even the link from earlier to the Catechism of the Church in Latin [has its URL in English](http://www.vatican.va/latin/latin_catechism.html).
 You can buy a copy of *Catus Petasus*, but it's easier to find it by the original title of *Cat in the Hat*.
 Ultimately, you can learn the language, but you're ultimately learning the language either a) for its own sake, or b) for necromancy.
-And there are only so many people interested in either one.
+Anything else, you can do with a different language.

 ## Part III: